 Don’t be afraid of telling your friends and teachers that you are colour bind – most people find it interesting and will want to help you, but try not to get upset if they keep asking you what colour something is – if they do that just keep reminding them that ‘colour blind’ means you can’t always be sure of colours.

 Some secondary schools let colour blind pupils use special Apps for ipads/iphones.
-You might want to try the iDaltonizer App and use the Daltonize tool to help you tell different colours apart – e.g. for geography atlases or for graphs and charts.
-Get your school to contact us if they want more information about this.
-This isn’t a complete fix though so you’ll still need to be aware that you might not be able to see information that your friends can see.
+There are some other resources on our Resources page for Teachers so you could have a look at these and also get your school to contact us if they want more information about these.
+None of the Resources are a complete fix though so you’ll still need to be aware that you might not be able to see information that your friends can see.

 At long last makers of computer games have realised that plenty of their games are not easy for colour blind people to use.
 Before you buy a new game do some research and find out if it has a colour blind-friendly setting before you waste your money!